petha01/My-Website/index.md

 - Motorola Solutions
   - Dec.
 2024 – June 2025
   - Position: Embedded Software Engineer CO-OP
-  - Built a tool that connects to a camera and is able to fully control the camera.
-Wrote scripts that allowed manufacturing, customer service, testers and developers to operate and debug almost every aspect of the camera easily without needing developer knowledge.
-  - Configured Jenkins build jobs to automatically build and deploy the tool.
+  - Developed a versatile camera control tool with full device integration, enabling manufacturing, QA, customer service, and developers to operate and debug the camera without requiring technical expertise.
+Configured Jenkins build jobs to automatically build and deploy the tool.
-  - Integrated a feature into camera’s android OS that uses bluetooth to detect holster and automatically start recording for customer feature request.
+  - Integrated a feature into camera's android OS that uses bluetooth to detect when weapon is removed from holster to automatically start recording.
 - Ligron Bio
   - July 2024 - Sept 2024
   - Position: Aritificial Intelligence Engineer